ttscoff/howzit_old/README.md

     -w, --wrap COLUMNS               Wrap to specified width (default 80, 0 to disable) -h, --help                       Display this screen
     -v, --version                    Display version number
 ```

+## Additional Features

+- Match section titles with any portion of title
+- Automatic pagination of output, with optional Markdown highlighting
+- Wrap output with option (`-w COLUMNS`) to specify width (default 80, 0 to disable)
+- Use `@run()`, `@copy()`, and `@open()` to perform actions within a build notes file
+- Set iTerm 2 marks on section titles for navigation when paging is disabled

 ## Author